Sony A5000 vs A6000

 It is notable that the A6000 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The A5000 does not feature such an accessory-socket.

-Both the A5000 and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the A5000 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The A5000 was replaced by the Sony A5100, while the A6000 was followed by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A5000 and A6000 can be found, respectively, in the Sony A5000 Manual (free pdf) or the online Sony A6000 Manual.

 So how do things add up?
 Is the Sony A5000 better than the Sony A6000 or vice versa?
 The listing below highlights the relative strengths of the two models.